Vendor relationship management

-Vendor relationship management (VRM) is a category of business activity made possible by software tools that aim to provide customers with both independence from vendors and better means for engaging with vendors.
+Vendor relationship management (VRM) are software systems that aim to provide customers with both independence from vendors and better means for engaging with vendors.
+They are a category of systems used by businesses manage the vendor relationship.
 These same tools can also apply to individuals' relations with other institutions and organizations.

+History

-The term appeared in Computerworld magazine in May 2000, albeit in the context of a business managing its IT vendors.
+The term first appeared in Computerworld magazine in May 2000, albeit in the context of a business managing its IT vendors.
 The term was first used in the context here by Mike Vizard on a Gillmor Gang podcast on September 1, 2006, in a conversation with Doc Searls about the project Searls had recently started as a fellow at the Berkman Center for Internet & Society at Harvard University.
 Vizard saw VRM as a natural counterpart of customer relationship management.
 Searls' project then became named ProjectVRM, and has since worked to guide the development of VRM tools and services.